MTG-ManaPool/ManaPool/README.md

 ManaPool assists with aquiring sets of cards, by searching popular digital stores, to complie a purchase order with the best price available.

+## Roadmap

+---

+- [x] gather a collection of card data

+- [ ] Implement an inventory system using card data.

+- [ ] Provide a user-friendly UI for interfacing with the IMS.

+- [ ] Export groups of cards as lists for purchase orders online.

+- [ ] And further beyond. . .
 ## Install

 - - -